CodingItWrong/codingitwrong.com/_drafts/argument-labels-in-javascript.md

 Notice a few things about this approach:

-- The call site reads line a sentence: "Draw line from X to Y."
+- Like in Swift, the call site reads like a sentence.
 - The function declaration reads like a sentence too: "Draw line from start to end."
 - You don't refer to the variables as `from` and `to` in the function implementation; you refer to them as `start` and `end`.